Offline Face Forensics for Mac and Windows.

 Why DawaImg

-DawaImg keeps analysis local and transparent: import a dataset, extract faces, cluster into “people,” search, and export results — without uploading anything.
+DawaImg keeps review local and structured: import case media, extract faces, cluster into “people,” run

 ⏱️ 60-Second Overview